The Sorceress' Revolt

 Of course, their names weren't "kappa man" and "bear-sized guard man."
 The thin man was named Ba Mou and the larger man was named Chin Khen.
 Their presence in Sei Koko's shrine was no coincidence.
 Tanshi and Ko Biji had lied about their destination when questioned at Sanmenxia, but the two guards hadn't believed them at all.
 They were here on orders from their superiors to make the rounds of all the temples in the province, searching for the monk who'd attacked them.
 They'd heard many rumors of Sei Koko and had come here before any of the other nearby temples.

-Tanshi's crimes were not limited to breaking through a checkpoint; he'd also killed the magistrate and a high-ranking central government official during the battle with the salt smugglers.
+Tanshi's crimes were not limited to breaking through a checkpoint; he'd also killed the governor and a high-ranking central government official during the battle with the salt smugglers.
 The guards wanted to trace the current whereabouts of the salt smugglers by using Tanshi.
 It was known that Tanshi was well-acquainted with Ryū Gen. The guards had questioned the survivors of the salt smugglers' battle to find out as much as they could, and the investigation had caught the attention of the provincial police office.
 They knew that Tanshi had come from a temple in Sicheng.

 Ryū Gen was elusive.
 He kept appearing out of nowhere: first in the Xingyuan Prefecture of the Imperial Court, and then in Jingzhao Prefecture, Xiangzhou (Hubei Province), and Fangzhou (Anhui Province).
 He was a formidable enemy of the imperial government.
 Ryū Gen and his band recovered illegal salt that the government had confiscated as contraband and attacked local government offices for their salt stores.
 At the end of the previous year, the Imperial Court had issued strict orders to all prefectures and counties across the nation to arrest Ryū Gen. The order had been issued by the eunuch Rai Ingyō, who was the central figure in charge of eradicating the salt smugglers.